-Accent lighting is predominantly decorative and are additions to the existing basic lighting for kitchens.
+Accent lighting is predominantly decorative and are additions to the existing basic kitchen lighting ideas.
 You can utilise accent lights to create a soft focus on some key elements in the kitchen.
-There are absolutely no rules when it comes to accents and this makes it one of the most versatile kitchen lighting ideas.
+There are absolutely no rules when it comes to accent lighting and this makes it one of the most versatile kitchen lighting ideas.

 Similar in style to the flush mount lights, wall sconces or wall-mounted lights differ just in placement.
 While flush mounts are installed on the ceiling, wall sconces are placed on the wall.
 If you have space on any wall or next to your breakfast counter, you can mount a wall sconce for extra lighting.
 It is stylish, it is modern and it helps in lighting up the wall.

 Expert tip: As we said, there are no rules, but we personally suggest you use warm lighting for wall sconces.
 It gives a soft glow to the room.

 So you have a kitchen island or a breakfast counter and it acts like a gathering spot for your family?
 Then you might want to invest in some pretty kitchen pendant lighting ideas.
 These kitchen lighting fixtures hang from the ceiling and come in a variety of shapes and sizes.
 We personally love these bubble lights that add a chic touch to this kitchen and hang low enough to illuminate the counter.

 Expert tip: Always go for warm light bulbs in pendant lights.
 The golden glow will highlight the space and act as a decorative accent.
 Make sure there’s a distance of at least 30 to 32 inches between the countertop and the bottom of the light.

 #10: Try LED Strips as Small Kitchen Lighting Ideas